Terminal 8, John F Kennedy Airport, New York

 As I noted in my review of the Flagship Lounge in Miami, there are more varieties of beers than one could ever need.
 There is also a good stock of wine.

 There is also a little cocktail station to make your own cocktails – though I’m not sure if this is manned during more traditional drinking hours.

-On the food side, at the time I visited, it was breakfast time.
-I have to say there was a huge varierty of breakfast items, whatever you may want.
+On the food side, at the time I visited when it was the Flagship Lounge, it was breakfast time.
+I have to say there was a huge variety of breakfast items, whatever you may want.
 In this case, it included cooked breakfast items, pastries, fruit, cheese – and a toaster.